Convenient, discreet healthcare

 The most common cause of Erectile Dysfunction is due to a reduced flow of blood to the penis.
-For a large number of men, this can be caused by the narrowing of the blood vessels that flow into the penis, disallowing a sufficient amount of blood needed to develop or maintain an erection.
+For a large number of men, this can be caused by the narrowing of the blood vessels that stimulate blood flow into the penis, disallowing a sufficient amount of blood needed to develop or maintain an erection.
 Some lifestyle or health factors that can reduce the amount of blood flow to the penis include; excess weight gain, high blood pressure, high cholesterol, smoking and diabetes.
 As erectile dysfunction can be caused by these underlying health conditions, it may very well act as an early indicator for heart disease and you should therefore get a full check-up with your GP.

 If the onset of Erectile Dysfunction occurs slowly, it is more likely to indicate a physical cause, such as the narrowing of blood vessels.
 However, if Erectile Dysfunction occurs abruptly, it is more likely that the cause is psychological.